nottrobin/robinwinslow.uk/_posts/2015-01-08-project-ideas.md

 - Voting on ideas
 - Tagging
 - Commenting on ideas
-- Integration with Kickstarter or other crowd-funding site
+- Integration with KickStarter or other crowd-funding site
 - Other features to encourage collaboration?
 People signing up to help with an idea?
 - Extend to be a platform for ideas actually in development?
 (Maybe not...)